iWinston/typeorm-plus/docs/listeners-and-subscribers.md

 ### `@BeforeRemove`

-You can define method with any name in entity and mark it with `@BeforeRemove` decorator and orm will call this method before entity is removed from the database using repository/manager `remove` method.
+You can define a method with any name in the entity and mark it with `@BeforeRemove` and TypeORM will call it before a entity is removed using repository/manager `remove`.
 Example:

 ```typescript